sasastevcic/cra-starter/README.md

 Learn more about
 [Generate React CLI](https://github.com/arminbro/generate-react-cli#generate-react-cli).

-In order to generate lazy component, add `--type=componentLazy` as argument.\
+In order to generate lazy component, add `--type=componentLazy` as an argument.\
 `yarn generate ComponentName --type=componentLazy`

-In order to generate a page, add `--type=page` as argument.\
+In order to generate a page, add `--type=page` as an argument.\
 `yarn generate PageName --type=page`

-In order to generate lazy page, add `--type=pageLazy` as argument.\
+In order to generate a lazy page, add `--type=pageLazy` as an argument.\
 `yarn generate PageName --type=pageLazy`

 ## Learn More